-Explosive Growth of Cloud-Based Applications Creating a New Era of IT Complexity: Businesses around the world are spending hundreds of billions of dollars to adopt applications that help advance digital transformation and drive competitive advantages.
+Explosive Growth of Cloud-Based Applications Creating a New Era of IT Complexity.
+Businesses around the world are spending hundreds of billions of dollars to adopt applications that help advance digital transformation and drive competitive advantages.
 With the proliferation of cloud technologies and software-as-a-service, or SaaS, traditional software suites have been disaggregated into point solutions.
 For example, human capital management software has been segregated across recruiting, payroll, benefits administration, and other key business functions.
 As a result, enterprises have transitioned from managing a handful of multi-purpose, largely on-premises applications to managing hundreds and even thousands of specialized point solutions deployed across on-premises, cloud, and hybrid environments.
+According to the Wall Street Journal, in 2019 the number of software applications deployed by large firms across all industries worldwide had increased by approximately 70% over the previous four years.
 These applications, which were generally not designed for interoperability, run in tandem with long-running, legacy technologies.
 The increasing volume of applications has a compounding effect on the complexity of business processes and the IT environments that support them.